pkhuong/jaotmap/README.md

 The test query also happens to be pretty much a best case for the `baseline` approach: there's nothing particularly clever to do here, especially since my test machine doesn't have `VPTERNLOG`.

+Unsurprisingly, when the inputs are short vectors, everything takes a hit compared to the fully specialised loop.
+However, this benchmark does not take into account code generation time, nor does it penalise for I$ footprint.
+These considerations are hard to quantify, and out of scope for this experiment: I'm happy to compare with a `baseline` that is as optimistic as possible.

 Methods: